certtools/intelmq/docs/DataHarmonization.md

 #### Destination Local Identity

-Some sources report a internal (NATed)
+Some sources report an internal (NATed) IP address.

 #### Reported Source Identity

-As stated above, each abuse handling organization should define a policy, which IOC to use as the primary elements describing an abuse event.
+As stated above, each abuse handling organization should define a policy, which IOC to use as the primary element describing an abuse event.
 Often the sources have done their attribution, but you may choose to correlate their attributive elements with your own.
 In practice this means that your sanitation should prefix the elements with the '''reported''' keyword, to denote that you've decided the attribute these yourself.
 The list below is not comprehensive, rather than a list of common things you may want to attribute yourself.
 Moreover, if you choose to perform your own attribution, the observation time will become your authoritative point of reference related to these IOC.

 #### Reported Destination Identity